 In Australia, the mints at Sydney, Melbourne and Perth were branches of the Royal Mint in London.
 Many of the technical staff manning the mints were British civil servants on loan from the Royal Mint.
-In order to keep the mints in the Royal Mint circuit up to date it became common for the mints to swap proof coins amongst themselves.
+In order to keep the mints in the Royal Mint circuit up to date it became common for the mints to exchange proof coins with each other.

 These are collectively known as Coins of Record.